 From its origination, the GCC has sponsored five (5) "Gulf Coast Council Expos/Fly Fairs".
 These shows have been some of the largest and best fly fishing events ever held our area of the South.
 Also known to many as "conclaves", these weekend events have served as both fundraisers for our council and as educational vehicles for members and the public.
 GCC events offer programs, exhibitors, workshops, tying demos, great food, great fishing and much more.

-The Council is currently planning a Fly Fair in the early Fall of 2014 in coastal Mississippi to bring members, other flyfishers and future flyfishers together.
+The Council is currently planning a Fly Fair in the September, 2014 in coastal Mississippi to bring members, other flyfishers and future flyfishers together.

 The GCC also promotes events and activities of our member clubs.
 Click on our Home and Calendar pages to find out what's happening around the Council and surrounding regions.